denvermccarthy/denvermccarthy/README.md

 ### interests

-I love food, and stuff that has to do with going outside.
-Like riding my bike, or hiking with my dog at Portland's 1000 acre dog park.
+I love food and activities that involve going outside like riding my bike, or hiking with my dog.

 ### ˗ˏˋ ☏ ˎˊ˗ contact